-Example: Adding Existing Project Databases without Moving Them
+Example: Adding Existing Project Databases without Moving Them structure will change unless you also create a revision library by splitting the existing archives.

 This example shows a hypothetical case where the existing project databases, PDB-1 and PDB-2, are located on the C: drive of a system that is accessed via a network mapping of S:.